cashfree/file-genie/README.md

 ### Getting Started
 - **Define Custom Edge Cases:**
-When specific functions are needed during file parsing, the SDK will import edge cases from your project structure as shown below.
-To implement this, create an edgeCases folder in your project and add a file named user_edge_cases.py.
-Define your custom functions in this file, and reference them in the edge_case section within the file_config as shown below.
+Let's say you need to sanitize columns (e.g., standardise column values to a common format before applying custom logic) during file parsing, you can define custom functions for the SDK to use.

+To implement this:

+- Create an edgeCases folder in your project.
+- Add a file named user_edge_cases.py.
+- Define your custom functions in this file.
+- Reference these functions in the edge_case section of the file_config.
+- The SDK will automatically import and apply these functions during file parsing or transformation.

 ```
 from edgeCases import user_edge_cases
 self.edge_cases = user_edge_cases